ukiwsz27/ethstaker/staking-glossary.md

 ## Slashable offenses

+If your validator commits a slashable offense it will be force exited from the validator pool and will have ETH deducted depending on the circumstances of the event.
+Typically, this will be 1-2 ETH but could be [significantly more ↗](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/#slashing).

+This is not something to be overly worried about, there are [simple steps](help/slashing-explained.md) you can take to make sure that you don't invoke a slashing event.

-There three ways a validator can be slashed, all of which amount to the dishonest proposal or attestation of blocks.
+There are three ways a validator can be slashed, all of which amount to the dishonest proposal or attestation of blocks.

 ### Attestation violation